stevedonovan/llib/readme.md

 These helpers create slices-with-steps of arrays (there's also `farr_sample` for working with `double*` arrays.) and work like Python slices; -1 means "the last element".

-With this function....

 In summary, this example C implementation of a JavaScript API is intended to make it easier for C programmers to make decent plots of their data for _casual_ consumption.
-For publication-ready output, you need another solution, but this allows you to quickly see what your calculations look like.
+For publication-ready output, you need another solution, but this allows you to quickly see what your calculations look like and avoids the tedious need for preparing data for another tool.
+It shows that C is _quite_ capable of operating with dynamic data, if certain simple rules are followed.